 - Chasing after a ball or other object that fell into the street

-Sometimes both the car and the pedestrian will have fault.
-For example, lets say a car is speeding in a neighborhood and a pedestrian is jaywalking.
-The car driver is driving too fast for the road conditions.
-Had the car driver been driving slower, they could have stopped the car before hitting the pedestrian.
-But the pedestrian was walking in a place that a driver would not expect.
-So, the pedestrian will have some fault too.
+Sometimes, both the car and the pedestrian will have fault.
+For example, a car is speeding and a pedestrian is jaywalking and they collide.
+Had the driver been slower, they could have stopped the car before the impact.
+However, the pedestrian was walking in a place that a driver would not expect.
+They will have some fault, too.

-Some people may think if a pedestrian is intoxicated the car driver cannot be at fault.
-But that is not necessarily true.
-Certainly the pedestrian will have fault if they are high on alcohol or drugs and that causes them to step into traffic.
-But the driver can still have some fault if the driver was speeding or not paying attention.
+Some people may think if a pedestrian is intoxicated the car driver cannot be at fault, but that is not necessarily true.
+Certainly, pedestrians will have fault if they are high on alcohol or drugs and that causes them to step into traffic.
+However, the driver can still have some fault if the driver was speeding or not paying attention.

-In a few states, if a jury assigns a certain percentage of fault to the person bringing the lawsuit, the plaintiff, will get nothing.
+In a few states, if a jury assigns a certain percentage of fault to the person bringing the lawsuit, the plaintiff will get nothing.
 The percentage required to prevent the plaintiff from getting anything is different in each of these states.
-The most common percentage is 50%.
-In a handful of states, the percentage is only 1%.
-In those states if the plaintiff has any fault at all, the plaintiff recovers nothing.
+In some, it is 50%.
+In a handful, the percentage is only 1%.
+In those states, if the plaintiff has any fault at all, they recover nothing.

 - Broken arms, legs, hips, ankles, and pelvis